Religious beliefs of U.S. adults (1997 to 2014):

 are absolute moral principles that exist regardless of cultural realities

-Another explanation for the decrease in belief about absolute truth is that Americans
+One might speculate that the decrease in belief about absolute truth among the public was due to Americans

-who represent the extreme, radical, violent and Fundamentalist element of Islam, killing
+dedicated Muslims who represent the extreme, radical, violent and fundamentalist element of Islam, killing

-Christian non-combatants is a very moral act; they believe that it carries out the will of Allah.
+Christian non-combatants is a very moral act.
+They believe that they are carrying out the will of Allah.

-Thus, assassination of innocent members of the public is seen as a noble,
+Thus, they view assassination of innocent members of the public is seen as a noble,

-it is viewed as the ultimate sin by another group.
+it is viewed as the ultimate sin by Americans generally.
 This

 small minority of terrorists is living proof that diametrically opposed concepts of moral